 Shop around for better prices

-You can also save some money by shopping around for cheaper rates on services like title insurance and closing fees.
+It might be possible to save some money by shopping around for cheaper rates on services like title insurance and closing fees.

-However, these costs are relatively low and tend to be fairly consistent from title company to title company.
-When you're already navigating inspections, repair requests, and appraisals, calling seven different companies to find a $50 discount on owner's title insurance probably isn't worth the hassle!
+However, these costs are relatively low and tend to be fairly consistent among different companies.
+When you're already navigating inspections, repair requests, and appraisals, calling several different companies to find a $50 discount probably isn't worth the hassle!

 Save on realtor fees

 Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $5,019 on a median-priced home in Alaska!
+With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.